 - Potential for one-on-one meetings with prominent entertainment industry professionals

 The nonrefundable entry fee must be payable in US dollars to SAN DIEGO FILM FOUNDATION.
-Entries must be POSTMARKED by the deadline.
 Submission costs vary depending on category and discounts.
 When submitting to the festival you are agreeing that, if selected and the invitation accepted, to screen the submitted film during the dates of the festival.
-SDiFF will not pay any screening fees for presentation of the film during the festival.
+SDiFF will not pay any screening fees for the presentation of the film during the festival.
 The only exception would be if there is a negotiated agreement preceding the submission of the film to SDiFF.

-The SDiFF is a competitive showcase for domestic and international feature films, documentaries and shorts.
+The SDiFF is a competitive showcase for domestic and international short films and short documentaries.
 The SDiFF reserves the right to determine the eligibility of any project submitted.
 All films must be a minimum of a San Diego Premiere and NO theatrical, cable, television, satellite, DVD, VHS, VOD, internet screenings or availability of any kind in the San Diego region prior to the SDFF dates.
-Only works completed in 2016 and 2017 are eligible for selection.
+Only works completed from 2022 - 2023 are eligible for selection.
 There is no limit to the number of entries.

 All foreign language entries must have English subtitles.
-Projects must be submitted for consideration on DVD, BluRay or as an online screener.
-PAL format will not be accepted.
-Works in progress will be considered for the SDiFF.
-Works in progress will not be screened in the festival.
-Screening material, press and any application materials sent to SDiFF will NOT be returned.
-If you did not receive a confirmation of submission, please email firstname.lastname@example.org.
-All features and documentaries submitted must be available in BluRay and DCP for festival presentation.
+Projects must be submitted for consideration as an online screener.
+Works in progress will be considered, please make a note your film is still a WIP when submitting.
+If you did not receive a confirmation of submission, please email email@example.com.

 The San Diego International Film Festival is a competitive event and unless notified otherwise, all films officially selected are eligible for competition.
 For a list of competitive categories, please see our awards page.
 All films are nominated and voted upon by an impartial jury of filmmakers, industry professionals, festival programmers and film aficionados.